ICHRA vs. QSEHRA: How do they compare?

 Eligible expenses

-With ICHRA and QSEHRA coverage, employees are allowed to get reimbursed for qualified medical expenses dictated by IRS Publication 502.
-There are over 200 eligible expenses ranging from health insurance premiums, prescription drugs, doctor visits, and more.
+With ICHRA and QSEHRA coverage, employers can reimburse employees for qualified medical expenses listed in IRS Publication 502.
+There are more than 200 eligible expenses including individual health coverage premiums, prescription drugs, doctor visits, and more.

 Some expenses are only reimbursable with a doctor’s note explaining why the medication or treatment is necessary.
-Still, several other over-the-counter items are reimbursable with a receipt indicating the purchase was made.
+Still, several other over-the-counter items are reimbursable with a receipt or other eligible documentation.

 Tax advantages

 HRAs have substantial tax advantages for both employers and employees alike.
 All employer HRA contributions are tax-deductible and payroll tax-free.
-Employees don’t have to pay income taxes on the reimbursements they receive either, as long as their individual health insurance policy meets MEC.
+Employees don’t have to pay income taxes on the reimbursements they receive either, as long as their individual plan meets MEC.

 What are the differences between an ICHRA and a QSEHRA?

 It’s clear that ICHRAs and QSEHRAs have a good amount in common.
-But they do have pretty significant differences in their structure and flexibility that we’ll go over in the sections below.
+But, there are significant differences in their structure and flexibility, which we’ll review in the sections below.

-With the ICHRA, employers can set different allowance amounts based on 11 specific employee classes.
+With the ICHRA, employers can set different allowance amounts and define eligibility based on 11 specific employee classes.
 These classes categorize employees into groups for better health benefit customization.

-The classes must be determined by legitimate job-based criteria, like salaried or hourly, part-time or full-time employees.
+Employers must use legitimate job-based criteria, like salaried or hourly, part-time or full-time employees, to determine classes.
 Additionally, all employees in the same class must receive the same allowance amount.

 While an ICHRA allows for varying allowance amounts based on many employee classes, QSEHRAs only allow employers to vary reimbursement amounts based on age and family size.
-However, if you're offering a QSEHRA with PeopleKeep, only varied allowance amounts by family status are permitted.
-All full-time W-2 employees must be offered QSEHRA coverage.
+All full-time W-2 employees and their families are automatically eligible for the QSEHRA.

 Contribution limits